-Any additional limits to inspection The property was vacant, fully furnished and all floors were covered.
+Any additional limits to inspection When inspected the subjects were occupied, fully furnished, and floors were covered.
 Floor coverings restricted my inspection of flooring.
-I was not able to inspect the sub floor area.
+No suitable access was obvious to any sub-floor area, based on limitations, if applicable.
+My roof space inspection was restricted on a limited head and shoulders style basis only, due to limitations, including heavy stored items/insulation materials therein.
+My inspection of most apartments was restricted due to furnishings therein.
+My inspection of most storage cupboards was restricted due to heavy stored items therein.
+My internal inspection of the garage was restricted due to heavy stored items therein.
+Only a restricted view of sections of flat roofing was possible.
+My inspection of various boundaries was restricted due to garden divisions.
 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
+Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
-Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
-My physical inspection of the roof void area was restricted due to insulation material and a lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatch.
-10 BROOMPARK AVENUE,

-Any additional limits to inspection Concealed areas beneath and around shower tray areas were not visible.
+In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
+Floor coverings have not been moved.
+Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.
+Windows units/ access doors have been replaced in the past.
+Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+No assurances can be provided that all window fitments are functional.